xzmeng/cpython/Doc/library/unittest.mock.rst

         an iterable or an exception (class or instance) to be raised.

-        If you pass in a function it will be called with same arguments as the mock and unless the function returns the :data:`DEFAULT` singleton the call to the mock will then return whatever the function returns.
+        If you pass in a function it will be called with same arguments as the mock and unless the function returns the :data:`DEFAULT` singleton, the call to the mock will then return whatever the function returns.
 If the function returns :data:`DEFAULT` then the mock will return its normal value (from the :attr:`return_value`).